gsarchive/markdown/gilbert/plays/excellency/web_opera/hex07d.md

 seem so, my Lord.
 “Thou shouldst have waited until I gave some sign.”
 I might have waited long, my lord, for your Highness is strangely reticent; and I might have peaked, pined, dwindled, drooped, and died in the waiting.
-“That were pitiful indeed, Christina?”
+“That were pitiful indeed, Christina.”
 I thank your lordship.
 Will you hear a poor ballad, my lord?
-“If it be fairly sung, Christina, and not too long?”
+“If it be fairly sung, Christina, and not too long.”
 It is not long, my lord, and I will sing it with all my poor skill, so it shall please you.
-“Well, tune up, Christina — but I have no change?”
+“Well, tune up, Christina — but I have no small change?”
 I thank your Highness; I sing to you, not for your money, but for your love.
-The song runneth thus: — *(sees REGENT, who comes forward, offering her his guitar.)* Oh, sir!
-Ah! *(Looks a statue, then at REGENT, and shows signs of terror.)*
+The song runneth thus: — *(sees REGENT, who comes forward, offering her the guitar.)* Oh, sir!
+Ah! *(Looks at statue, then at REGENT, and shows signs of terror.)*

 **REGENT.** Why, what is amiss with thee?

 **CHRISTINA.** Sir, I am frightened!
 I thought at first — but I am a silly fool!
 I ask your pardon;
-but— you are so strangely like the Regent’s statue, that, for the moment, I — oh, who are you?
+but— you are so strangely like the Regent’s statue, that, for the moment, I — oh, *who* are you?

 **REGENT.** I am Nils Egilsson — a strolling player — a flotsam and jetsam on the world’s tide — tossed hither and thither as the wild waves will; but come good, come ill,